 City hall could cool demand by getting tough about heritage protection or by rezoning targeted neighbourhoods so that bigger houses can’t be built.
 But that would require political will.
-There are also fears the municipal government is too cozy with developers, many of whom have financially supported the city’s ruling Vision party.
+There are also fears the municipal government is too cozy with developers, many of whom have financially supported the city’s ruling Vision Vancouver party.

 The story of a humble bicycle lane helps explain why people are suspicious of city council’s role.
-In 2013, it passed changes to cut off through-traffic to eight blocks of Point Grey Road.
-The city turned the area over to bikes and local traffic—at a cost to the taxpayer of $6 million.
+In 2013, the city passed changes to cut off through-traffic to eight blocks of Point Grey Road.
+It then turned the area over to bikes and local traffic—at a cost to the taxpayer of $6 million.
 On one of those blocks sits the province’s most expensive house.
 Valued at $63.8 million, it belongs to Lululemon founder (and major Vision party donor) Chip Wilson.
-At the time, Mayor Robertson lived nearby in a $1.6 million duplex with wide-open views.
+At the time, Mayor Robertson lived nearby, in a $1.6 million duplex with wide-open views.
 Protesters, newspaper columnists, and bloggers accused the mayor of using his Vision party’s much-hyped “Greenest City 2020 Action Plan”—intended to make the city friendlier to transit, cycling, and walking—as cover for creating what amounted to a gated community for himself and other wealthy homeowners.
 Although he had no legal conflict of interest, Robertson recused himself from voting, and his Vision-dominated council passed the action.
 Non-Partisan Association councillor George Affleck was one of the few who voted against it.
 The city, he says, spent a total of about $18 million on that stretch of bike route.
 It spent another $35 million overhauling the Burrard Street Bridge crossing.
 “How much affordable housing would that have given us?”

 Meanwhile, as buildings keep coming down and new ones keep going up, residents keep getting pushed out.
 Renters, who make up roughly half of Vancouver’s residents, are particularly vulnerable.
 The average household income for renters is half that of homeowners, at around $41,000.
 For some, staying within a community has become a matter of nomadic survival.
-Semi-retired sixty-year-old Daryl Morgan has been evicted seven times in the last ten years.
+Semiretired sixty-year-old Daryl Morgan has been evicted seven times in the last ten years.
 In almost every case, the landlords wanted to make renovations and increase the rents.
 He’s applied for the government’s low-income housing program, which has a five-year wait list.
 They told him, “You’d better be prepared to go to a shelter.”
-He recently moved into a suite in a house owned by a doctor and his wife, but every day he worries they’ll end up selling to one of the real-estate agents knocking on the door.
+He recently moved into a suite in a house owned by a doctor and his wife, but every day he worries they’ll end up selling to one of the real estate agents knocking on the door.
 And then he’ll have to start looking all over again.

 Entire apartment buildings have undergone “renovictions.”
 Such cases can be fought through arbitration, but not everyone has the time or energy—or money—for battle.
 Compounding the problem is that traditional forms of rental homes are disappearing.
 Basement suites have been a Vancouver mainstay, offering cheap rent to students, retirees, and single workers, as well as being a mortgage helper for the homeowner.
 But the uber-rich who have entered the housing market don’t need the revenue, so many of the new homes being constructed don’t include secondary housing.
-Available rental housing is being squeezed further thanks to the prolifera-tion of empty condos—one of the first major signs of investor money a few years ago.
+Available rental housing is being squeezed further thanks to the proliferation of empty condos—one of the first major signs of investor money a few years ago.
 About 23,000 Vancouver condo units are non-resident owned and under-occupied, often leased through property-management companies that run them like hotels.

 Bob Rennie is a celebrity in Vancouver—the Four Seasons Hotel even christened a $23 grilled cheese sandwich after him.
-The chief marketer of the condo towers that dominate the region’s skyline, Rennie is one of the most powerful people in BC and a lobbyist for the real-estate industry with close connections to the provincial government.
+The chief marketer of the condo towers that dominate the region’s skyline, Rennie is one of the most powerful people in BC and a lobbyist for the real estate industry with close connections to the provincial government.
 He believes in being pragmatic about the acceleration of change.
 “I’ve been at this for forty years, and when I see the in-migration, it’s scary.
 I don’t want my city turned into a resort.
 But we have to be realists and understand where we are going.”
 Where we are going, he says, is away from the urban core and toward long-distance commutes.

 Not surprisingly, Rennie sees the creation of more multi-family housing throughout the region as the only realistic avenue for building affordable housing.
 He admits, though, that the very idea of “affordable” will need to adapt—downtown condos will never be less than $1,100 a square foot again.
 But he’s dead set against taxing foreign money.
 Earlier this year, a group of economics professors from UBC and Simon Fraser University proposed that the province create a BC housing-affordability fund.
 Under the fund, owners of vacant homes, or homeowners who live abroad and contribute very little to the Canadian economy, would face an annual 1.5 percent surcharge on their properties.
 A vacant $10 million house, for example, would be hit with a $150,000 surcharge.
 The proceeds would be shared, through lump-sum payments, with residents in the same area.